 - Flour: Just all-purpose flour, the same as plain flour.

 - Roasted hazelnuts, either store-bought or homemade.
-Follow this recipe on how to roast hazelnuts.
+Follow this recipe for roasting hazelnuts.

 - Whole milk with 3.2% milk fat.
 Please avoid low-fat and skimmed milk.

-- Unsalted butter: Choose top-quality European-style butter with 82% fat content.
-It is essential for making this recipe.
+- Unsalted butter: This recipe requires top-quality European-style butter with an 82% fat content.

 - Cognac or dark rum to flavor the butter-based cream.